-However, in the case of a spin ensemble, each spin is characterized by an individual dipole coupling and its Larmor frequency within an inhomogeneous line width.
-The mathematical description of a similar system was introduced almost three decades ago \cite{Garraway96, Garraway97}, where the authors treated the spontaneous decay of an atomic system into a photonic band gap.
-Here, a single mode of the radiation field interacts with spins having Larmor frequencies in a band gap.
+However, in the case of a spin ensemble, each spin is characterised by an individual magnetic dipole coupling and its Larmor frequency within an inhomogeneous linewidth.
+The mathematical description of a similar system was introduced almost three decades ago \cite{Garraway96, Garraway97}, where the authors treated the spontaneous decay of $V$-type atomic systems into different photonic band gaps.
+Here, a single-mode of the radiation field interacts with spins which results in a spin-induced cavity linewidth \cite{Staudt}, i.e., the cavity field decays into the spin ensemble.
 This model is usually investigated under semi-classical approximations or by employing perturbation techniques \cite{Kurucz, Diniz, Brian2012, Afzelius, Bertet2013}.
 These approaches focus on the Heisenberg picture, where expectation values of the system's operators are calculated, and this leads to a system of infinitely many differential equations.
 Our focus lies on the Schr\"odinger picture, where the solution to the time evolution of the state becomes tractable due to the presence of a single excitation.